K-VARK: Kernelized Variance-Aware Residual Kalman Filter for Sensorless Force Estimation in Collaborative Robots: Introduction

-With that being said, our main contributions are as follows: \begin{itemize} \item We introduce \ac{kvark}, a novel sensorless external force observer that couples probabilistic \ac{kmp}-based residual torque modeling with adaptive Kalman filtering to robustly estimate external forces on robotic manipulators without force-torque sensors.
+Our main contributions are as follows: \begin{itemize} \item We introduce \ac{kvark}, a novel sensorless external force observer that couples probabilistic \ac{kmp}-based residual torque modeling with adaptive Kalman filtering to robustly estimate external forces on robotic manipulators without force-torque sensors.

-\item We validate the proposed method through extensive simulations and real-world experiments on a 6-DoF collaborative robot, demonstrating improved accuracy and computational efficiency compared to state-of-the-art sensorless force estimation techniques. \end{itemize} The remainder of this paper is organized as follows: Section~\ref{sec:related_work} reviews related work on sensorless force estimation and residual torque modeling.
+\item We validate the proposed method through extensive real-world experiments on a 6-DoF collaborative robot, demonstrating improved accuracy and computational efficiency compared to state-of-the-art sensorless force estimation techniques. \end{itemize} The remainder of this paper is organized as follows: Section~\ref{sec:related_work} reviews related work on sensorless force estimation and residual torque modeling.
 Section~\ref{sec:background} provides the necessary background on robot dynamics, momentum-based models, and the Kalman filtering framework.
 Section~\ref{sec:proposed method} presents the proposed \ac{kvark} method, including residual torque modeling with \ac{kmp} and its integration into an adaptive Kalman filter.
 Section~\ref{sec:experiments} reports the experimental setup and evaluation results on a 6-DoF collaborative robot.
 Section~\ref{sec:Discussion} discusses design choices, feature selection, and limitations of the approach.
 Finally, Section~\ref{sec:conclusion} concludes the paper with future research directions.
-Throughout the paper, following notation conventions are used: Vectors are denoted in bold lowercase, matrices in bold uppercase, scalars in italic, and distributions in calligraphic style.
-Subscripts and superscripts are used systematically to indicate indices, labels, dimensions, and special cases (e.g., estimates, virtual quantities, or query points).
-For a complete summary of these conventions, the reader is referred to Table~\ref{tab:notations}